Definition

 Denmark (MST) Publishes List-Point Note on 6.11 and Clarifies G 202 Thresholds

-The Danish Environmental Protection Agency has issued new interpretative guidance clarifying environmental permitting thresholds for independent wastewater treatment plants and small-scale biomass/biogas energy facilities.
-Operators must reassess permit requirements based on updated definitions for 'independently operated' treatment and the aggregation of total nominal input for firing installations.
+The Danish Environmental Protection Agency has updated interpretative guidance for environmental permitting of independent wastewater treatment and small-scale biomass/biogas energy facilities.
+Industrial operators must reassess permit obligations based on stricter aggregation rules for energy capacity and clarified definitions for independent wastewater management.

 EU Council Adopts Conclusions on Strategic Framework for a Competitive and Sustainable Bioeconomy

-The EU Council adopted a strategic framework on March 17, 2026, setting a political vision for a competitive and sustainable bioeconomy by 2040.
-This signals a shift toward bio-based content requirements and streamlined regulatory pathways for bio-based chemicals, plastics, and materials to accelerate market adoption.
+The EU Council adopted a strategic framework on March 17, 2026, establishing a political vision for a competitive and sustainable bioeconomy by 2040.
+This signals a shift toward bio-based content requirements and streamlined regulatory pathways for chemicals, plastics, and materials to accelerate market adoption.

 Flanders Launches Consultation on VLAREM II Amendment for Biomass Sustainability Proofs